nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 The arguments used here are:

-* `addr`: a pointer to a buffer in VM memory space denoting where we would load the serialized transaction data.
+* `addr`: a pointer to a buffer in VM memory space denoting where we would load the script hash.
 * `len`: a pointer to a 64-bit unsigned integer in VM memory space, when calling the syscall, this memory location should store the length of the buffer specified by `addr`, when returning from the syscall, CKB VM would fill in `len` with the actual length of the buffer.
 We would explain the exact logic below.
-* `offset`: an offset specifying from which offset we should start loading the serialized transaction data.
+* `offset`: an offset specifying from which offset we should start loading the script hash.

-This syscall would calculate the hash of current cell and copy it to VM memory space.
+This syscall would calculate the hash of current running script and copy it to VM memory space.
 This is the only part a script can load on its own cell.

 ### Debug
 [debug]: #debug